-The thing with mock tests is they are are a simulation of the real thing and so help candidates get the exam day vibes and solve question is a exam-life environment, with timer included.
-Consequently, the candidates can learn time management skills and improve accuracy.
+The thing with mock tests is they are are a simulation of the real thing and so help candidates get the exam day vibes and solve the question is an exam-life environment, with timer included.
+Consequently, candidates can learn time management skills and improve accuracy.

 Learn these exam-day etiquettes